Standing Up for the Gospel of the Christ

-To be saved we are told that we must believe that the man Jesus/Yahoshua is the resurrected and exalted Only Begotten Son of God, and is both the promised Prophet (2nd Moses) and the promised Messiah (2nd Adam).
+To be saved we are told that we must believe that the man Jesus (Yahoshua) is the resurrected and exalted Only Begotten Son of the Living God, and is both the promised Prophet (2nd Moses) and the promised Messiah (2nd Adam).

 Because of so much misinformation, we suggest that it is not proper to elevate this topic to the level of condemnation to hell, if you agree or disagree.
 But at the same time, this topic will never just go away, so let us talk about it.

 Consider carefully.
 What is the first and firmest tenet of the Jewish religion?
 The one-ness of God.
 That is, YHWH is "One Being" and "One Personality".

 How inconsistent it is to worship the "God of Israel", but reject the first and firmest tenet of the Hebrew Text.
 One should ask themselves: "Is getting out of Babylon's Sunday Worship System only the switching to Sabbath Keeping,

 or, should it also include examining the God of Babylon (the Trinity) too?"

 There is so much confusion.
 Can people just simply define the word "God" to be anything they want?
 Well, Yes.
 The word "God" is just a generalized title.
 It is not really a specific name of anybody or anything.
 It is a title, like Lord Smith.
 The title "God" can be used for anyone from a movie star to an ancient idol.
 Thus, by using only the title-word "God", people can read the scriptures with whatever definition of "God" they want.